 • Psycho-oncology;

-• Emphatic abilities and respectful listening in terminal diseases and grief;
+• Empathic skills and respectful listening in end-of-life care and grief;

 • Psychothanatology and death education;

-• Pre-death and non-ordinary experiences – the mind-brain relationship;
+• Near-death and non-ordinary experiences – the mind–brain relationship;

-• History of death, of dying and of funeral rituals;
+• History of death, forms of dying, and funeral rituals;

 • From suicide to traumatic grief: intervention and prevention strategies;

-The updated schedule for the new edition will be posted on this page soon.
+The schedule of classes for the 2026/2027 edition will be uploaded in this section as soon as possible.

 Information